2019-20 sees Allie K Stewart focused on recording a live studio EP and writing material for the next album.

 Born to Scottish parents, Allie is a first generation Australian based in London.
 Her rich heritage, the landscapes of her childhood, and the elemental forces of her native land are distilled in her songs – steeped in the soul of the Celtic blues and as raw as the earth.

-Allie K Stewart has an alternative sound she coins ‘Indie grit-balladry’ with a dose of blues, rock and folk-punk.
-A songstress of the intimate and rousing Allie is billed as “a soulful and powerful voice” (Uncivilisation Festival, 2011).
+Allie K Stewart has an alternative sound she coins ‘Indie Grit’ aka ‘Indie Grit-Balladry’ rooted in blues, rock and folk-punk and peppered with musical influences, from gipsy to electro-acoustic, indie-pop and electronic.
+With a lyrical style reminiscent of magic-realism, and at times hyperbolic and semi-autobiographical.
+A songstress of the intimate and rousing Allie is billed as “a soulful and powerful voice” (Uncivilisation Festival).
 Her emotive songs have raw edge and observational power and are delivered in a style that is both fragile and defiant.

 In ‘Songstress’ she gives a flavour of her diverse music range in the blues tinged, dream-like reflection on loss, ‘Desert Flower’.
 She observes the mood and grim realities of global conflict in ‘Breathe’, reveals fragility in the intimate entreaty ‘Evelyn’, and acts as a witness with a call to rise in the Gipsy-folk inspired ‘Revolution’.

-Allie has been described as “compelled to make music for the broken and the brave as a way to understand, to be understood, and to connect with people”.
+Allie has been described as “compelled to make music for the broken and the brave”.
+To understand, be understood, and connect.